siemens/ix/packages/documentation/docs/controls/buttons/_toggle-button_styleguide.md

 Toggle buttons have five states: Default, hover, active, disabled, loading and focused.
 All states are also available for pressed toggled buttons.

 ## Dos and Don'ts
-- Do use toggle buttons when users can switch between more than two exclusive option
+- Do use toggle buttons when users can switch between more than two exclusive options
-- Do use toggle buttons when two opposing option don't follow the on/off metaphor
+- Do use toggle buttons when two opposing options don't follow the on/off metaphor
 - Don't use toggle buttons

 ## Related patterns